Medical Plaza North

 What types of weight loss surgery are offered at Regional West?

-We offer three types of surgery including laparoscopic banding (lap band), gastric bypass, and gastric sleeve surgery.
+We offer laparoscopic banding (lap band), gastric bypass, gastric sleeve surgery, and loop duodenal switch surgery.
 We also offer conversions and complex revisions.

 How do I choose a procedure?